 • Upload a PDF with your budget description.
 Please break it down into categories aligned with the budget sheet.
 Since funding for Catalyst Grants comes from a number of sources and may be restricted for certain purposes, the budget detail is essential.

-• Departmental FAU to which funds will be transferred from TLC if the grant proposal is approved
+• Departmental FAU to which funds will be transferred from TLC if the grant proposal is approved.
+If this information cannot be provided at the time of submission, please provide the name and email address for the departmental fund manager.

 • Voluntary cost-sharing is encouraged but not required.
 Please specify any anticipated in-kind departmental/instructor contributions/support for this project (optional).